Cwarcup/TS-Node-Sort-App/README.md

   // ...
 }
 ```
-5. Can now run `tsc` to compile the TS.
+5. Can now run `tsc -w` to compile the TS.
 Better option is to use:
 ```
 tsc -w
 ```
 > -w flag is used to "watch" the files in side the files in the rootDir (src for us).
 This means we will not constantly need to run `tsc`.
 It allows us to **continuously compile code**.

-6. run JavaScript files, but needs to be done manmually.
+6. run JavaScript files, but needs to be done manually.
 ```
 node build/index.js
 ```
-7. run file with [Nodemon](https://www.npmjs.com/package/nodemon) and [Concurrently](https://www.npmjs.com/package/concurrently)
+7. run file with [Nodemon](https://www.npmjs.com/package/nodemon) and [Concurrently](https://www.npmjs.com/package/concurrently).
+Open second terminal window in the same directory.
+We will want `tsc -w` to be running in the previous window.
 ```
 npm init -y